 Planning Ahead: While you have capacity

 There are several steps you can take while you have capacity to plan ahead for when you might lose capacity.
 Planning ahead can also help prevent some types of abuse.
 Not only can you name alternative decision-makers that you trust, but these persons can face consequences if they do not follow your instructions or fulfill their legal duties.

 You must have full capacity to make a Personal Directive and Enduring Power of Attorney.
 Every person over the age of 18 years old should prepare the legal documents as no one knows the future!
 By preparing these documents now, you can make sure your affairs are taken care of in the way that you want when you are no longer capable.

 NOTE: The documents described above cannot be used directly to stop abuse.
 However, these options can be used to help prevent abuse, as it gives the you the ability to appoint a helper of your choice.
 If you start experiencing abuse, the person named in these documents has legal power.
 This in turn, may take power away from the abuser.

-For more information on planning ahead, see:
+For more information on planning ahead, see these CPLEA resources:

-- CPLEA’s Elder Abuse: Planning Ahead tipsheet
+- Elder Abuse: Planning Ahead tipsheet

-- CPLEA’s Planning for Incapacity booklet
+- Planning for Incapacity booklet

-- CPLEA’s Medical Assistance in Dying tipsheet
+- Medical Assistance in Dying tipsheet

 Incapacity: What happens when you lose capacity